corda/samples-java/BusinessNetworks/insurancebusinessnetwork/README.md

 # Insurance Business Network

-In this sample, we will showcase the use of business network extension in a mock insurance constorsium cordapp
+This sample will show you how to deploy and manage a business network.
+Our example use case is a mock insurance consortium.

 <p align="center">
   <img src="./MockDiagram.jpeg" alt="Corda">